crizmo/MakeAWiki/readme.md

-# MakeAWiki - Create Your Own Wiki
+# MakeAWiki - Simple, Powerful Wiki Creation

 MakeAWiki is a flexible markdown-based wiki system built with Node.js, Express, and EJS templates.
 It allows anyone to create their own customized wiki with a clean, responsive user interface, folder structure support, search functionality, and automatic table of contents generation.